Tyrrrz/CliWrap/Readme.md

     using var forcefulCts = new CancellationTokenSource();

     // When the cancellation token is triggered,
-    // schedule forceful cancellation as fallback.
-    await using var link = cancellationToken.Register(() =>
+    // schedule forceful cancellation as a fallback. await using var link = cancellationToken.Register(() => forcefulCts.CancelAfter(TimeSpan.FromSeconds(3))
-        forcefulCts.CancelAfter(TimeSpan.FromSeconds(3))
     );